Lifting -- A nonreversible Markov chain Monte Carlo Algorithm: Metropolis-Hastings algorithm

-Now that we have defined a correct MCMC process, in that it converges to the target equilibrium distribution, we also need to know how fast it converges and this is the topic of the next section.
+Now that we have defined a correct Markov chain Monte Carlo process, in that it converges to the given target distribution $\pi$, we need to know how fast it converges, which is the topic of Sec.~\ref{sec:converge}.